 Instead responsibility falls to a limited company of which each householder is a member and from whom directors will be elected and take office to run it.
 In our case this will be the Fairfield Park Residents Company Ltd.

 So what are these areas?
 Essentially they are footpaths (and their street lighting), woodland, open spaces, play areas and parking spaces that do not form part of homes.
-Plus the most valuable asset of all – the community hall!
+The community hall will be transferred separately to Fairfield Parish Council.

-To try and avoid confusion Fairfield Park falls into three management areas, the Fairfield Hall, Middlemarch and then the remainder, Fairfield Park.
-In other words Fairfield Park area is divided but includes Shaftesbury Drive on the northern side of Elliot Way and the other side of Fairfield Hall.
+To try and avoid confusion Fairfield falls into three management areas, the Fairfield Hall, Middlemarch and then the remainder, Fairfield Park.
+In other words Fairfield Park area is divided but includes Shaftesbury Drive on the northern side of Eliot Way and the other side of Fairfield Hall.

 The umbrella council for Fairfield Park is Central Bedfordshire – a unitary authority set up in April 2009 from part of Bedfordshire County Council and Mid Bedfordshire and South Bedfordshire Councils.
 Their main office is at Priory House, Monks Walk, Chicksands, Shefford, SG17 5TQ, telephone 0300 300 8301.